-The mutation operator has three equally probable options to operate on a gene.
-It will only modify genes of type b_n^i or c_n^i : increasing or decreasing the value of the gene in an amount of g_n , or leaving the gene unchanged.
-This will provoke the extension or contraction of the membership function in a quantity equal to the granularity of each variable, implementing a local search in that way.
-After mutation, each chromosome will be reordered, and values of a_n^i and d_n^i will be calculated using (4) and (5), respectively.
+The mutation operator has three equally probable options to operate on a gene: increase or decrease its value in an amount of $p_n$ , or leave it unchanged.
+This will provoke the extension or contraction of the membership function in a quantity equal to the precision of each variable, implementing a local search in that way.
+After crossover and mutation, each chromosome will be reordered for repairing bad definitions of the membership functions $(b_n^i > c_n^i)$ , and values of $a_n^i$ and $d_n^i$ will be calculated using (4) and (5), respectively.

-Once the maximum number of iterations has been reached, the best rule of the population is added to the final knowledge base, and all the examples covered by this rule are marked.
+Once the maximum number of iterations has been reached, the best rule of the population is added to the final knowledge base, and finally penalized.
+Penalization is done marking all the examples covered by this rule.
 In that way these examples will not contribute to the fitness value of the individuals in the next sequence of iterations.
 If all the examples are covered by the rules of the final knowledge base, then this is a solution to the problem and the algorithm ends.

-4 Learning the wall-following behaviour
+4. Learning the wall-following behavior

-The methodology presented in the previous section is applied here for the design of a fuzzy controller for the wall-following behaviour in mobile robotics.
+The methodology presented in the previous section is applied here for the design of a fuzzy controller for the wallfollowing behavior in mobile robotics.

-The wall-following behaviour is usually implemented when the robot is exploring an unknown area, or when it is moving between two points in a map.
+The wall-following behavior is usually implemented when the robot is exploring an unknown area, or when it is moving between two points in a map.
 A good wall-following controller is characterized by three features: to maintain a suitable distance from the wall that is being followed, to move at a high velocity whenever the layout of the environment is permitting, and finally to avoid sharp movements, making smooth and progressive turns and changes in velocity.
 The controller can be configured modifying the values of two parameters: the reference distance, which is the desired distance between the robot and the selected wall, and the maximum velocity attainable by the robot.
 In what follows we assume that the robot is going to follow a contour that is on its right side.
 Of course, the robot could also follow the left-hand wall, but this can be easily dealt with by simply interchanging the sensorial inputs.